Unlawful Detainment or Arrest

-The hypothetical situation presented is one of many that could possibly ensue.
-Of course, many of the court rulings listed above actually work in more than just situations related to firearms.
-The thing both citizens and officers need to ask themselves is this: would an officer be allowed to stop, detain, ID, question, or arrest someone for their religion?
+The hypothetical situation presented is one of many that could ensue.
+Of course, many of the court rulings listed above work in more than just firearms-related situations.
+Citizens and officers need to ask themselves this: would an officer be allowed to stop, detain, I.D., question, or arrest someone for their religion?
 Of course not!
 So why or how are we allowing these events to occur over firearms or any other right?

-The Supreme Court has upheld that the Second Amendment provides Americans a fundamental Right to bear arms that cannot be violated by state and local governments.
-The Right to Bear Arms is enumerated in our Bill of Rights along with many other rights.
+The Supreme Court has upheld that the Second Amendment provides Americans a fundamental Right to bear arms that state and local governments cannot violate.
+The Right to Bear Arms is enumerated in our Bill of Rights and many other rights.
 And “[a] bill of rights is what the people are entitled to AGAINST every government on earth, general or particular, and what no just government should refuse.” — Thomas Jefferson December 20, 1787 – This includes both state and local.

-It boils down to this: If you are going to swear an oath to uphold and defend something, then you need to know what you are upholding and defending.
+It boils down to this: If you swear an oath to uphold and defend something, you need to know what you are supporting and defending.
 If you are going to exercise your rights, you need to know about those rights.

 ignorantia iuris nocet

 The following incident involves Mr. Jon Street and a Houston Police Officer… where the Houston officer broke several laws, ignored others, and then attempted to destroy evidence.
-Then the officer displays even more disregard for the Constitution and those who seek to exercise their rights when after threatening to throw Street in jail for not having an ID, he is heard telling the protester that he was tired of seeing open-carry “idiots.”
+Then the officer displays even more disregard for the Constitution and those who seek to exercise their rights.
+After threatening to throw Street in jail for not having an I.D., he is heard telling the protester that he was tired of seeing open-carry “idiots.”

 You might also like my article titled “Is Contempt for Law Enforcement Justified?”